 Chelle's expert tip: Each month Campiello's showcases the cuisine of a different region in Italy on a special Regional Menu.

 The first dilemma: Sit al fresco and people watch along busy Fifth Avenue South or enter the embrace of "farmhouse chic" indoors, where repurposed barn wood creates warmth and character?
 Then the food ordering decision!
 The lunch menu may be small, but it is also packed with wow.
-Chef Betulia makes everything himself - from the pancetta on the chicken liver crostini to the fennel sausage tossed with mascarpone cream and torchio pasta.
+Chef Betulia makes everything himself, from the pancetta on the chicken liver crostini to the fennel sausage tossed with mascarpone cream and torchio pasta.
 Pizza on both lunch and dinner menus ranges from classic tomato with basil and mozzarella to the lamb sausage and broccoli rabe.
-Braised pork osso bucco with with parmesan risotto, pan roasted salmon and homemade pasta dishes make meals memorable.
+Braised pork osso bucco with parmesan risotto, pan-roasted salmon and homemade pasta dishes make meals memorable.

 Recommended for Romantic Dining because: Whether you dine in the intimate farmhouse-style dining room or on the sidewalk, it's all about romance.

 Chelle's expert tip: For a refreshing warm-weather cocktail, try the Fiori, vodka with passionfruit nectar, St. Germain elderflower liqueur, muddled raspberries and effervescent limonata.